Why Does Vinegar Clean?

 Is Vinegar Good for Cleaning?

 Vinegar excels as a household cleaner because of its variety of applications.
-Got stains in your clothes, or have dirty grout?
+Got stains on your clothes or have dirty grout?
 Use vinegar to clean and remove them.
 It can also clean away rust and mineral deposits.
-This can all be done without damaging your skin.
+You can do all this without damaging your skin.

-Once mixed with baking soda or diluted with warm water, it has a myriad of uses like rinsing away stains.
+Once mixed with baking soda or diluted with warm water, it has many uses, like rinsing away stains.
 How so?
-Vinegar can break down molecular bonds in which stains are formed and kills bacteria that produce mildew and mold.
+Vinegar can break down molecular bonds from which stains are formed and kill bacteria that produce mildew and mold.
 It can also remove unpleasant odors in your house.

 One of the best things about cleaning with vinegar at home is that it is non-toxic.
-If you have children, especially babies, or crawling kids on the floor, you can rest assured that vinegar is not harmful to them or anyone in the family.
+If you have children, especially babies, or crawling kids on the floor, you can rest assured that vinegar is safe to use around them.

 Can You Use Vinegar in the Bathroom?